exponea/exponea-flutter-sdk/Documentation/in-app-content-blocks.md

 > 📘
 >
-> Refer to the [In-App Content Blocks](https://documentation.bloomreach.com/engagement/docs/in-app-content-blocks) user guide for instructions on how to create in-app content blocks in Engagement.
+> Refer to the [In-app content blocks](https://documentation.bloomreach.com/engagement/docs/in-app-content-blocks) user guide for instructions on how to create in-app content blocks in Engagement.

 ![In-app content blocks in the example app](https://raw.githubusercontent.com/exponea/exponea-flutter-sdk/main/Documentation/images/in-app-content-blocks.png)